-- a) limiting the height of stockpiles to three metres - b) limiting the width of the base of stockpiles to 10 m - c) adopting batter slopes, protective covers and drainage which reduce potential for erosion and/or segregation - d) limiting the period of stockpiling to a minimum practical time - e) where stockpiling for greater that 12 months, the stockpile shall be revegetated with grass to provide erosion and preserve the physical and chemical properties of the Topsoil, and - f) carrying out herbicide spraying or other treatment of the stockpile at intervals required to prevent weed growth and ensure the stockpile faces are weed-free prior to use.
+- a) limiting the height of stockpiles to three metres - b) limiting the width of the base of stockpiles to 10 m - c) adopting batter slopes, protective covers and drainage which reduce potential for erosion and/or segregation - d) limiting the period of stockpiling to a minimum practical time - e) where stockpiling for greater that three months, the stockpile shall be revegetated with grass to provide erosion and preserve the physical and chemical properties of the Topsoil, and - f) undertake manual brush cutting activities to remove seed heads, from the vegetative cover, prior to seed maturing, and manual removal or target spraying of invasive weed species, upon detection and prior to seed maturing.

-Manufactured of stripped Topsoil into manufactured Site Topsoil shall be in accordance with MRTS16 Landscape and Revegetation Works.
+Amelioration of stripped Topsoil for re-use on-site shall be in accordance with MRTS16 Landscape and Revegetation Works.